HawaiianSpork/recipes/eggplantParm.md

 2. Wash eggplant and dry
 3. Dip eggplant in flour
 4. Dip eggplant in egg with black pepper and then in breadcrumb
-5. Fry
+5. Fry in canola oil
 6. Drain eggplant on paper towel

-In baking dish put a little sauce, then a layer of eggplant, then freshly grated mozzarella and parm cheese.
-Salt and pepper than additional sauce.
+In baking dish put a little sauce, then a layer of eggplant, then freshly grated mozzarella and parm cheese, salt and pepper.
 Repeat

-Top with mozerella

-Then bake at 375˚ for about 45 minutes—you may need to broil the top for a minute or two to get the cheese bubbly and golden.
+Then bake at 375˚ for about 35 minutes the top for a minute or two to get the cheese bubbly and golden.

-Wait until eggplant cools to near room temperature before serving.